eprovst/tldr/README.md

   ```
   tldr -l
   ```
-- If you want all the commands containing a pattern, let's say `tar`, use:
+- If you want all the commands matching a pattern, let's say `git-*`, use:
   ```
-  tldr -s tar
+  tldr -s "git-*"
   ```